 Read about Joe or go back to OUR TEAM

-Joe is a GSX Principal and serves as the organization’s Executive Vice-President for Design.
+Joe is a GSX serves as the organization’s executive vice-president for Design.
 His position calls for Joe to fulfill multiple roles.

 First, he serves as the organization’s lead psychometrician and oversees the design, development, validation and implementation of both educational and psychological measurement tools and protocols in support of Human Capital and Educational System/Program development projects and initiatives.
-Joe also serves as GSX’s Chief Technical Officer.
+Joe also serves as GSX’s Chief Technical Officer (CTO).
 In this role, he works with prospective clients, existing clients and partners to design, develop, implement, and evaluate both professional and workforce development systems for both public and private sector organizations.
 This includes large-scale professional development and/or workforce development projects within the Department of Defense (DoD), state-level education and workforce development systems and institutions, private-sector organizations, NSF-funded advanced technical education centers, and USAID-sponsored international projects.